 The model will be unveiled next month at the 2013 Geneva Motor Show and the first production batch will consist of just 50 units, with any other unit being developed on demand.

 The XL1 is characterized by electrically controlled air intakes, new headlamps with LED technology and fully covered rear wheels to prevent drag.
-To make it look even cooler, Volkswagen has also installed gullwing doors.
+To make it look even cooler, Volkswagen has also installed scissor-opening doors.
+The model will also remove the traditional wing mirrors and replaced them with small cameras called e-Mirrors which transmit exterior images to interior displays.

 Few changes have also been made on the inside and the biggest one is the seat arrangement.
 In the concept version the two occupants sat in a tandem arrangement, but in the production version the two occupants sit slightly offset, side by side, nearly as in a conventional vehicle.

-The most amazing part of the new XL1 is its hybrid drivetrain that combines a 48-horsepower two-cylinder TDI engine with an E-Motor that adds another 27 horsepower and a 7-speed dual clutch gearbox (DSG).
+The most amazing part of the new XL1 is its hybrid drivetrain that combines an 800 cc two-cylinder TDI engine that delivers 48-horsepower with an E-Motor that adds another 27 horsepower and a 7-speed dual clutch gearbox (DSG).
 The E-motor takes its power from a lithium-ion battery and allows for a driving range of 50 kilometers (31 miles) in all-electric mode.

 Finding a competitor for the XL1 is a real challenge, because its fuel consumption of 0.9 l/100 km (261 mpg) is a world record.
 However, we are pretty sure that in the near future things are going to change, but until then the XL1 can enjoy the supremacy on the market.
 Still, for those of you interested, we can name some pretty successful EV currently available on the market.